AltspaceVR/AltspaceSDK/README.md

 cursorEvents.addEffect( dragEffect, cube );
 cursorEvents.addEffect( hoverEffect, cube );
 ```
 Now the cube is draggable (click once to start drag, click again to release) and it will also change color when the cursor hovers over it.
-Note these interactive effects, comprising 200 lines of Javascript, were added above with just a half-dozen lines.
-In addition to using pre-made effects, you can also create your own, for use in your apps or to share with the Altspace developer community.
+In addition to using plugins included with this SDK, you can create your own, for use in your apps or to share with the Altspace developer community.

 **Step 6**:
 Add muti-player networking with [FirebaseSync]